mozilla/mozregression/docs/documentation/configuration.md

 Each option correspond to its command-line counter part (the long form, but without the first double dashes, -\-).
 They are described [here](usage.html).

+There is an exception for the `--arg` which can be set in `mozregression.cfg` by using `cmdargs`.
+For example: `cmdargs = "https://mozilla.org",`.
+Note the trailing comma, it is required to be correctly parsed as a list.

 ## Example

 {% highlight ini %}